charisma-ai/charisma-sdk-unity/README.md

 - To play a specific, published, version of your story, set the number to that particular version.

 - To play the draft version, set the number to -1.
-To do this, you must also supply a Debug Token.
-More on how to get your Debug Token below.
+To do this, you must also supply your API key.

 Pass this in the `CharismaTokenSettings` object.